dwallet-labs/dwallet-network/crates/pera-framework/docs/pera-system/dwallet_2pc_mpc_ecdsa_k1.md

 ## Resource `DKGFirstRoundOutput`

-A struct to hold the output of the first round of the DKG.
+Holds the output of the first DKG round.
-An instance of this struct is being transferred to the user that initiated the DKG after the first round is completed.
+The first-round output is transferred to the user after the initial phase is completed.
-The user can then use this output to start the second round of the DKG.
+It is then used to initiate the second round of the DKG.

 <pre><code><b>struct</b> <a href="dwallet_2pc_mpc_ecdsa_k1.md#0x3_dwallet_2pc_mpc_ecdsa_k1_DKGFirstRoundOutput">DKGFirstRoundOutput</a> <b>has</b> key